sylhare/python-seed/README.rst

 -----------

 You can fork the project and start your own with it.
+You need to install tox `pip install tox` then run `tox` to install the dependencies.

 The source files represents a hello world and can be removed / modified.